abhirockzz/fn-redis-todoapp/README.md

 > `--syslog-url` is optional.
 Use your own!

-### To point to a different Redis instance
+### To point to a different Redis instance...

-Jsut udpate the app configuration as below
+... just udpate the app configuration run below commands

-`fn update app --annotation oracle.com/oci/subnetIds='["ocid1.subnet.oc1.phx.aaaaaaaaghmsma7mpqhqdhbgnby25u2zo4wqlrrcskvu7jg56dryxt3hgvka"]' --config REDIS_HOST=your-redis-ip --config REDIS_PORT=your-redis-port todoapp`
+`fn config app todoapp REDIS_HOST your-redis-ip` and `fn config app todoapp REDIS_PORT your-redis-port`

 ## Create TODO function